Wilhelm von Gloeden: Attitudes towards his work during his lifetime and later

 Gloeden generally made several different kinds of photographs.
-The ones that garnered the most widespread attention in Europe and overseas were usually relatively chaste studies of peasants, shepherds, fisherman, etc., featured in clothing like togas or Sicilian traditional costume, and which generally downplayed their homoerotic implications.
-He also photographed landscapes and some studies were of, or included, women.
+The ones that garnered the most widespread attention in Europe and overseas were usually relatively chaste studies of peasants, shepherds, fishermen, etc., featured in clothing like togas or Sicilian traditional costumes, and which generally downplayed their homoerotic implications.
+He also photographed landscapes, and some studies were of, or included, women.
 His models were usually posed either at his house, among the local ancient ruins, or on Monte Ziretto, located two kilometres to the north of Taormina and famous in antiquity for its quarries of red marble.
 He wrote in 1898: "The Greek forms appealed to me, as did the bronze-hued descendants of the ancient Hellenes, and I attempted to resurrect the old, classic life in pictures...The models usually remained merry and cheerful, lightly clad and at ease in the open air, striding forward to the accompaniment of flutes and animated chatter.
 More than a few greatly enjoyed the work and anxiously awaited the moment when I would show them the finished picture."

-More explicit photos in which boys aged between about 10 and 20, and occasionally older men, were nude (sometimes with prominent genitalia) and which, because of eye contact or physical contact were more sexually suggestive, were traded "under the counter" and among close friends of the photographer, but "as far as is known, Gloeden's archive contained neither pornographic nor erotically lascivious motifs".
+Most of the photographs by Gloeden depicted the pictures of boys aged 10 or above.
+Within almost all of his work the genital areas of the boys were very prominently displayed.
+Even in some occasions, the main object was taken as their genitals suggestive by the posture of the boys.
+Some of the boys such as Pieto Mazza were photographed nude throughout his teens and beyond, which is clearly visible through their pubic hair and penile growth.
+Because of eye contact or physical contact were more sexually suggestive, they were traded "under the counter" and among close friends of the photographer, but "as far as is known, Gloeden's archive contained neither pornographic nor erotically lascivious motifs".

 Other similar photographers at the time

 Gloeden's cousin Guglielmo Plüschow also photographed male nudes, working in Rome.
 Plüschow was already a firmly established photographer when Gloeden started doing photographs of his own in the early 1890s.
 It is even speculated that Gloeden was taught the (then difficult) art of photography by Plüschow.
 However, Gloeden soon eclipsed Plüschow, and later works by Plüschow often were erroneously attributed to Gloeden.
-From an artistic standpoint, Plüschow's work is somewhat inferior to Gloeden's as his lighting is often too harsh and the poses of his models look quite stilted.
+From an artistic standpoint, Plüschow's work is somewhat inferior to Gloeden's, as his lighting is often too harsh and the poses of his models look quite stilted.

 Up until 1907, Plüschow's assistant Vincenzo Galdi secretly made work which he tried to pass off as Plüschow's own.
 However, Galdi's pictures lack elegance, often feature females, and generally tend to border on the pornographic.